 The capture of Okinawa had elements of Iwo Jima all over again, except it was larger

-The assault on April 1 included 81,165 marines, 98,567 army, and 2,380 sailors from 77 transports and 187 LSTs.
+The assault landing on April 1 included 81,165 Marines, 98,567 army, and 2,380 sailors from 77 transports and 187 LSTs.
 Troops landed almost unopposed and enveloped the airfields by noon, a task which had been scheduled for day 4.

 Kamikazes attacked every day with one to 20 one-way flights between March 26 and the end of July.
 Ten mass

 kamikazes attacks were made, the first on 6 April was of 355 planes.
 Conventional bombing took place throughout the battle.
 The second big attack on April 12 included 185 kamikazes, 45 torpedo bombers along with 150 fighters.

 World's' largest battleship Yamato, 68,000 tons, 9- 18.1" guns with sufficient fuel for a one-way voyage to Okinawa, escorted by a squadron of 8 destroyers and their flagship, light cruiser Yahagi, was detected.
 While a U.S. battleship force advanced to intercept, the suicide taskforce was attacked by 280 planes from 5th fleet ; Yamato, Yahagi, and four destroyers went under in less than 2-hours.

 On April 8 a Marine fighter wing of 82 Corsairs arrived ; by April 15 radar equipped night fighters could help cover the fleet from dawn and dusk attack.
 Ie Shima island and airfield was taken April 16-21.
 Attacks on Kyushu began from there on 17May.
 The 3rd Fleet withdrew to Leyte for rest and refit.

 Hard fighting continued for two months until the southern end of Okinawa was secured on 2 July.
 Mopping up continued until the island was surrendered 7 Sept.